odCat/asteroids/README.md

 # Asteroids

-This is clone of the classic Asteroids game using Pygame and object-oriented programming concepts.
+This is clone of the classic Asteroids game build using the Pygame module and object-oriented programming concepts.

 ## Prerequisites